An Antwerp Visitor Guide and Photo Gallery

 Dining in Antwerp, Belgium

 Antwerp is a culinary hub known worldwide for it is gastronomic excellence.
 It has over 100 Michelin Antwerpen restaurants alone.
 However, many superb restaurants are not even in the Michelin guide.
 We arrived late, and it was not able to enjoy dinner in the city.
 That was such a disappointment.
 As a result, we can’t recommend any places.

 When we travel, we look at reviews at THE Fork, and here is the link for Antwerp.
 You can choose from many well-reviewed restaurants.

 What we can suggest is not to miss trying while in Antwerp.

-2. Chocolate – Belgium is famous for its chocolate, so that you will see chocolate shops everywhere in Antwerp.
+2. Chocolate – Belgium is famous for its chocolate so you will see chocolate shops everywhere in Antwerp.
 There are a lot of world-famous brands in Antwerp, but nothing beats locally-made chocolate.
 Sjokolat was one of these hidden gems for chocolate.

 Belgian chocolate is a great gift home to family and friends.
 But don’t forget to bring some home for yourself too.